nicolamarchiotto/media-server-script/README.md

 In the photo sync app, go to settings->configure endpoints For IOS there's an option for a photosync endpoint
 For Android you must select WebDAV, past the endpoint of the photoprism web page in the server field, the other fields should autocompile

+## Pihole

+Follow the installations steps of the official [github repo](https://github.com/pi-hole/docker-pi-hole/?tab=readme-ov-file#installing-on-ubuntu-or-fedora)

+Under the Local DNS -> DNS Records create an entry for your server host system.
+The domain name should be under the form of www.yourName.local

+Remember to set your server endpoint as a dns option in your modem router.